 [TBD]

+OTHER RNSS

 Methodology

+Initial presentation at SE40 #68.
+Open for further refinement and clarification

 In order to assess the potential for coexistence the IARU proposes the following steps:

 1) Use an agreed calculation process for determining the losses expected between a transmitting amateur station and the Galileo receivers.
 This needs to take into account the effect of terrain between the transmitter and receiver and the local clutter that may be around the receiver.